Judge tosses Manafort civil suit challenging special counsel

-WASHINGTON (AP) — A federal judge in Washington has thrown out a civil lawsuit brought by President Donald Trump’s former campaign chairman that sought to challenge the authority of the special counsel in the Russia investigation.
+WASHINGTON (AP) — A federal judge in Washington on Friday threw out a civil lawsuit brought by President Donald Trump’s former campaign chairman that sought to challenge the authority of the special counsel in the Russia investigation.

-The decision was a blow to Paul Manafort’s defense against special counsel Robert Mueller.
-U.S. District Judge Amy Berman Jackson issued the ruling.
+The decision was a blow to Paul Manafort’s defense against numerous charges brought by special counsel Robert Mueller and a rejection of his use of a civil case to attack his criminal prosecution.
+It was the first of Manafort’s challenges to Mueller’s authority.
+He has made similar arguments in moving to dismiss the two criminal cases against him.

-Manafort’s attorneys had initially asked Jackson to throw out all charges against Manafort, arguing that Mueller had exceeded his authority by bringing charges unrelated to Russian election interference.
+In her 24-page ruling, U.S. District Judge Amy Berman Jackson, who also presides in one of Manafort’s criminal cases, rejected his request for an order protecting him from future prosecutions by Mueller’s team.

 Most Read Nation & World Stories